twisted/twisted/docs/core/howto/time.rst

 :api:`twisted.internet.task.timeoutDeferred <timeoutDeferred>` uses the :api:`twisted.internet.defer.Deferred.cancel <Deferred.cancel>` function under the hood, but can distinguish between a user's call to :api:`twisted.internet.defer.Deferred.cancel <Deferred.cancel>` and a cancellation due to a timeout.
-By default, :api:`twisted.internet.task.timeoutDeferred <timeoutDeferred>` translates a :api:`twisted.internet.defer.CancelledError <CancelledError>` produced by the timeout into a :api:`twisted.internet.defer.TimedOutError <TimedOutError>`.
+By default, :api:`twisted.internet.task.timeoutDeferred <timeoutDeferred>` translates a :api:`twisted.internet.defer.CancelledError <CancelledError>` produced by the timeout into a :api:`twisted.internet.error.TimeoutError <TimeoutError>`.

 However, if you provided a custom cancellation callable when creating the :api:`twisted.internet.defer.Deferred <Deferred>`, then cancelling it may not produce a :api:`twisted.internet.defer.CancelledError <CancelledError>`.
-In this case, you can pass a custom translation function to :api:`twisted.internet.task.timeoutDeferred <twisted.internet.task.timeoutDeferred>` that knows how to handle the custom cancellation result:
+In this case, the default behavior of :api:`twisted.internet.task.timeoutDeferred <timeoutDeferred>` is to preserve whatever callback or errback value your custom cancellation function produced.
+This can be useful if, for instance, a cancellation or timeout should produce a default value instead of an error.

+:api:`twisted.internet.task.timeoutDeferred <timeoutDeferred>` also takes an optional callable ``onTimeoutCancel`` which is called immediately after the deferred times out.  ``onTimeoutCancel`` is not called if it the deferred is otherwise cancelled before the timeout.
+It takes an arbitrary value, which is the value of the deferred at that exact time (probably a :api:`twisted.internet.defer.CancelledError <CancelledError>` :api:`twisted.python.failure.Failure <Failure>`), and the ``timeout``.
+This can be useful if, for instance, the cancellation or timeout does not result in an error but you want to log the timeout anyway.
+It can also be used to alter the return value.

 .. code-block:: python

     from twisted.internet import task, defer
-    from twisted.python.failure import Failure

-    class _MyCancellationError(Exception):
-        pass

-    def myCustomCancellerCallable(d):
-        d.errback(_MyCancellationError("custom"))

-    def myCustomCancellationTranslation(result, timeout):
+    def logTimeout(result, timeout):
-        if isinstance(result, Failure):
-            print("I failed with", result)
-        else:
-            print("Translations also handle success cases!", result)
+        print("Got {0!r} but actually timed out after {1} seconds".format(
+            result, timeout))
+        return result + " (timed out)"

     def main(reactor):
         # generate a deferred with a custom canceller function, and never
         # never callback or errback it to guarantee it gets timed out
-        d = defer.Deferred(canceller=myCustomCancellerCallable)
+        d = defer.Deferred(lambda c: c.callback("Everything's ok!"))
-        task.timeoutDeferred(
-            d, 2, reactor,
+        task.timeoutDeferred(d, 2, reactor, onTimeoutCancel=logTimeout)
-            translateCancellation=myCustomCancellationTranslation)
+        d.addBoth(print)
         return d

     task.react(main)

-You may also want a to provide a custom translation function if there was extra behavior you wanted; such as providing a default result instead of a failure if the :api:`twisted.internet.defer.Deferred <Deferred>` times out.